 A real bone broth where you allow beef bones, joints and skin to simmer for 8+ hours will release the collagen from the bones and other tissues.
 The heat and water break them down into a gelatin that your body can easily absorb.
 This bone broth is great for restoring collagen throughout your body.
 As a bonus, the gelatin also feeds the healthy probiotics in your gut!

-3. Lift Heavy Weights and do High Intensity Interval Training (HIIT)
+3. Heavy Weightlifting and High Intensity Interval Training (HIIT)

 When you want to maximize HGH production in the gym, here are the types of workouts you should focus on: